arqex/freezer/README.md

 # Freezer

-A tree data structure that is always updated from the root, even if the modification is triggered by one of the leaves, making it easier to think in a reactive way.
+A tree data structure that emits events on updates, even if the modification is triggered by one of the leaves, making it easier to think in a reactive way.

 [![Build Status](https://secure.travis-ci.org/arqex/freezer.svg)](https://travis-ci.org/arqex/freezer)
 [![npm version](https://badge.fury.io/js/freezer-js.svg)](http://badge.fury.io/js/freezer-js)
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/arqex/freezer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Are you looking for an immutable.js alternative?
-Freezer is made with React.js in mind and uses real immutable structures.
-It is the perfect store for your Flux implementation.
+Freezer is made with React.js in mind and it uses real immutable structures.
+It is the perfect store for you application.

+Using freezer you don't need a flux framework, just listen to its `update` events to refresh your UI.
+[Goodbye boilerplate code!](https://medium.com/@arqex/react-the-simple-way-cabdf1f42f12).

 What makes Freezer special is: